 This is a go-to Korean dish for picky eaters!
 This noodle dish is special because the noodles themselves are made from sweet potato starch.
 They’re tossed up with stir-fried vegetables, sesame oil, soy sauce and usually beef or pork, but you can also order it vegetarian style.

 Koreans love complex flavours, and this dish is no different!
-Bulgogi is thinly sliced beef marinated in soy sauce, ginger, garlic, black pepper and maybe a secret ingredient or two!
-The best part is hearing the meat sizzle on the barbecue and smelling it before it arrives to your table!
+Bulgogi is thinly sliced beef marinated in soy sauce, ginger, garlic, black pepper, and maybe a secret ingredient or two!
+The best part is hearing the meat sizzle on the barbecue and smelling it before it arrives at your table!

 7. Gogi gui, or Korean barbecue

 Another dish that probably always comes to mind when thinking about Korean food is the famous Korean barbecue.
 You’ll see it on the menus as gogi gui (sometimes written as one word), and part of the fun is cooking it yourself tableside at your own grill!
 At the Korean barbecue restaurants in Seoul, you’ll be able to order a variety of meat (usually various cuts of beef and maybe chicken), which will come with a wide array of banchan.
 It’s a real experience!

 How do Koreans cool off in the hot summers?
 By fighting fire with fire!
 This hot ginseng chicken soup is served when it’s warm outside, with the idea that warming up your insides will actually help regulate your body temperature and keep you cool.
 Other ingredients include garlic, rice and jujubes.